Glasmine 43

-The Glasmine 43 was an anti-personnel mine with a glass body used by the Nazi Germany during World War II.
+The Glasmine 43 was an anti-personnel mine with a glass body used by Nazi Germany during World War II.

-This mine was an early form of minimum metal mine, designed with the minimum amount of metal to reduce the likelihood of detection by the Polish mine detector then in use by Allied forces.
-The reduced use of metal was also beneficial because it saved this valuable war resource for other uses.
+This mine was an early minimum metal mine, designed to reduce the likelihood of detection by the Polish mine detector then in use by Allied forces.
+The use of glass instead of metal helped conserve valuable war materials.

 Description

 The mine consists of a glass bowl, 6 in in diameter containing an explosive charge and a detonator.
 The top of the mine was covered by a sheet-glass disk 0.25 in thick, under a thick, moulded glass pressure plate.
 Each mine was supplied with a small quantity of cement putty to seal gaps between the main body and the glass disk cover and make the mine waterproof.